guertinlab/Nascent_RNA_Methods/README.md

 [Cite all the software in line]

-`wget` : retrieves files from a wide range of internet protocols. https://www.gnu.org/software/wget/
+`bedtools` :  a comprehensive suite of tools that efficiently perform a wide range of operations on genomic intervals.  https://bedtools.readthedocs.io/en/latest/

 `bowtie2` : aligns sequence reads to reference sequences. http://bowtie-bio.sourceforge.net/bowtie2/index.shtml

-`seqtk` : a multifunctional toolkit for processing sequence files.
-We only use two functionalities: trimming a defined number of bases from the ends of reads and reverse complementing sequence reads. https://github.com/lh3/seqtk

 `cutadapt` : removes a defined sequence, such as adapter sequence, from sequence reads.  https://cutadapt.readthedocs.io/en/stable/

 `fastq_pair` : outputs only sequence reads that have a matched paired end read and a separates unpaired reads. https://github.com/linsalrob/fastq-pair

-`bedtools` :  a comprehensive suite of tools that efficiently perform a wide range of operations on genomic intervals.  https://bedtools.readthedocs.io/en/latest/
+`FLASH` : merges paired end reads by detectign overlap. https://ccb.jhu.edu/software/FLASH/

 `fqdedup` : remove duplicated sequences from FASTQ files. https://github.com/guertinlab/fqdedup